A Decade after Daraya: Documenting a Massacre

 The report sets out a factual analysis of one of the bloodiest massacres of the early years of the Syrian conflict.
 While at the time it was a startling display of violence by the Assad regime, the massacre remains relatively under-documented, with many of the survivors and witnesses being interviewed for the first time by SBC during its investigation.

-A copy of this report – and the underlying interviews and materials – will be submitted to the International, Impartial and Independent Mechanism on Syria (IIIM), after which its determinations can be used by national and international authorities to pursue judicially-determined findings of fact and law.
+A copy of this report – and the underlying interviews and materials – were submitted to the International, Impartial and Independent Mechanism on Syria (IIIM) in November 2022, after which the report’s determinations can be used by national and international authorities to pursue judicially-determined findings of fact and law.

 This report records the atrocities perpetrated in Daraya based on the testimony of witnesses and victims, thereby memorializing their accounts and maintaining a record for posterity.
 It also showcases that despite the passage of ten years and the collection of substantial evidence, accountability and justice continue to elude the people of Daraya.
 Despite their disappointment in the international system, witnesses provided their testimony, recounting the heinous crimes committed in Daraya by their own Government, based on their belief that their story—their truth—is not only worthy of documentation, but may one day assist in bringing justice and accountability.

 Continuous support for SBC’s investigative team was provided by the Center for Justice and Accountability.
 Documentary support, including access to available video evidence, was provided by the Syria Justice and Accountability Centre.
 SBC is grateful to both organizations for their time and assistance.

 اقرأ التقرير الكامل (العربية)